jrharbin-york/SPworkerTemp/README.md

 ```

 ### Setup an SSH key and copy to experiment manager
+This is needed to synchronize the generated code with the experiment manager
 ```
 ssh-keygen -t rsa
 ssh-copy-id -i ~/.ssh/id_rsa jharbin@expt_manager_ip
 ```

 ### Befor running experiment (PAL example)
-The Pyro nameserver is now set up on the experiment runner, not on a worker
+The Pyro nameserver is now set up on the experiment runner, not on a worker.
+It must be started first.

 * Set up PAL from the containers
-* Ensure pal experiment script present at the start up location specified in the model!
+* Ensure PAL experiment script present at the start up location specified in the DSL model.
-* Ensure kafka started
+* Ensure Kafka/Zookeeper started
 * Enter the virtualenv with the activate script

 Start up daemon with expt runnner IP and port: